wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 whose usage is ubiquitous, e.g. for initialization, sparse matrix, representing NULL pointers, etc. Optimizing for zero can achieve a reasonable compression ratio even compared with more complicated algorithms.
 In fact, the paper suggests that 50% compression ratio is achievable with the simple variation of FPC.
+The paper also noted that the selection of compression algorithm is orthogonal to the compression scheme discussed in later sections.
+Any reasonable algorithm fits into the framework as long as it is implementable on hardware.